kaylz-d/desk-kitty/JOURNAL.md

 # June 12th: Initial idea & concept art

 Inspired by Tamagotchi and LivingAI's EMO robot, I sketched ideas for a kitty desk pet.
 Focus mode is a must-have!!!!
-I hope to make a pomodoro timer.
-I'm also considering adding a storage space if I make the body hollow.
+I hope to make a Pomodoro timer.
+I'm also considering adding a small storage compartment if I make the body hollow.

 ![concept art for default state](img/conceptArt_neutral.png)
 ![concept art for focus mode](img/conceptArt_focus.png)